American Board of Pediatric Dentistry Leadership Team

 Completion of the four areas is required for Time Limited diplomates and include:

 Members of the Renewal of Certification Process Committee (ROCPC) contribute by primarily writing and editing questions for the ROC Examination or the CQI Modules.
 Additional responsibilities include:

 Eligible candidates must meet the following minimal qualifications throughout the entire appointment term:

-Committee members serve a 1-year term and may only serve on one of the three committees.
-A member’s term may be extended annually to a maximum of five years.
-Re-appointments are based on performance and the needs of each subcommittee.
+Committee members are appointed to a 5-year term and may only serve on one of the three committees.
+Committee placements each year depend on performance and the needs of each committee each year.
 After a diplomate has served a five-year term and wish to serve again, they can reapply following a 12-month hiatus.

 New committee members must participate in the Examination Committee Workshop scheduled for the last weekend in January of 2024.
 Committee members will also be required to participate in the Renewal of Certification Process if not already enrolled.

 Committee members are eligible to serve as examiners for the Oral Clinical Examination if needed and invited.